-The Green-Wood Research Award in Urban Environmental Science provides support for emerging investigators to conduct original research that utilizes the landscape and and collections of Green-Wood Cemetery and Historic Fund to advance the study of urban ecology and/or climate resilience.
+The Green-Wood Research Fellowship Award in Urban Environmental Science provides support for emerging investigators to conduct original research that utilizes the landscape and collections of The Green-Wood Cemetery and Historic Fund to advance the study of urban ecology and/or climate resilience.

 Green-Wood is a world-renowned arboretum featuring a dynamic living collection comprised of about 8,000 specimens representing 695 taxa, 61 taxonomic families, and 159 different genera.
 Some of Green-Wood’s oldest specimens predate the Cemetery’s founding in 1838, and the collection continues to grow—each new planting is selected for its climate adaptiveness, wildlife value, enhancement of the beauty of the landscape, and resilience.
 Every year Green-Wood’s living collection is responsible for sequestering 264,000 lbs. of carbon dioxide, removing 12,000 lbs. of pollution from the air we breathe, and mitigating 2,620,000 gallons of stormwater from overwhelming Brooklyn’s sewage system.

 Awards are granted to support research expenses and/or travel expenses associated with the proposed research.
 Project proposals will be reviewed and considered for funding up to a maximum of $5,000, but applicants are encouraged to leverage and combine funds with other sources of financial support to foster more ambitious projects.
 Multi-year projects may be eligible for continued funding, but a renewal proposal and progress report will be required for each year of Green-Wood support, and the entire cohort of proposals will be reviewed collectively each year, so there is no guarantee of continued funding for multi-year projects.